D4Delta/MamePlaylistBuilder/README.md

 5. MamePlaylistBuilder will ask for the location of your MAME Roms folder.
 Select it, and confirm.

-6. A "MAME.lpl" should have been created; Drop it on
+6. A "MAME.lpl" should have been created; Copy it.

-7. If you're on linux, copy this file to `~/.config/retroarch/playlists`.
+7. If you're on linux, paste this file to `~/.config/retroarch/playlists`.
 If you're on Windows, the `playlists` folder is located in the same folder as retroarch.exe

 8. Enjoy your (hopefully full) new playlist.